Hero background

 🧭 Orientation day in Makunduchi

-Your experience in Zanzibar begins with a full day dedicated to orientation, designed to help you settle in, get to know the local culture and start the project feeling safe and well prepared.
+Your time in Zanzibar starts with a full day of orientation, designed to help you settle in, get to know the local culture and start the project safely and confidently.

-📅 On your first Monday, our local team will guide you through an introductory programme that includes:
+📅 On your first Monday, the local team will walk you through an introductory programme that includes:

-- Welcome meeting, project presentation and house rules
+- Welcome meeting, introduction to the project and house rules

-- Practical advice on health, safety and cultural behaviour to respect
+- Practical tips on health, safety and local customs

-- Introduction to Swahili culture and a mini local language lesson
+- A short introduction to Swahili culture and a mini language lesson

-- Tour of Makunduchi village and the surrounding area, with useful information on shops, the pharmacy and SIM cards
+- A walk around Makunduchi and the surrounding area, with useful info on shops, the pharmacy and SIM cards

-- Visit to the Turtle Conservation Project area, so you can start getting to know the daily work and the local staff
+- A visit to the Turtle Conservation Project, to start getting to know the daily work and the local staff

-✨ Orientation is also a chance to meet the other volunteers and immediately build a sense of group spirit.
-Through practical activities, local insights and shared moments, you will quickly step into the spirit of the project.
+✨ Orientation is also a chance to meet the other volunteers and start building a sense of group from day one.
+Between hands-on activities, local insights and shared moments, you'll get straight into the spirit of the project.

-We recommend booking a flight arriving at Abeid Amani Karume International Airport (ZNZ) in Zanzibar on Saturday or Sunday, between 06:00 and 21:00.
+For the project, we'd recommend booking a flight into Abeid Amani Karume International Airport (ZNZ) in Zanzibar on a Saturday or Sunday, between 06:00 and 21:00.

-Arriving overland/by ferry: the meeting point is Safari Café at ZNZ airport, on Sunday at 10:00 or 16:00 (to be confirmed before departure).
+Arriving by land/ferry: the meeting point is the Safari Café at ZNZ Airport, on Sunday at 10:00 or 16:00 (to be confirmed before you travel).

 📍 Airport meeting point

-When you arrive, a representative will be waiting for you outside the arrivals hall holding a sign with your name.
-From there, you will be taken to your accommodation (around 30 minutes by car to Chukwani / 1 hour to Makunduchi).
+When you arrive, our rep will be waiting outside the arrivals hall with a sign with your name on it.
+From there you'll be taken to your accommodation (around 30 minutes by car to Chukwani / 1 hour to Makunduchi).

 - Stay at the meeting point

-- After 20 minutes, call the transfer coordinator (contact details provided before departure)
+- After 20 minutes, ring the transfer coordinator (number sent before you travel)

-- If there is no answer, send an SMS and try again
+- If there's no answer, send an SMS and try again

 - After 30 minutes, contact the operations manager

-⚠️ Do not leave the meeting point on your own.
+⚠️ Don't leave the meeting point on your own.

-We recommend buying a local SIM card directly at the airport: it is inexpensive and useful for staying in touch with the staff, the other volunteers and your family.
+We'd suggest picking up a local SIM at the airport: it's cheap and useful for staying in touch with the team, the other volunteers and your family.

-As soon as you book your flight, please send us:
+As soon as you book your flight, please send:

 - Airline